OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

            lyr.CreateFeature(feat)
            print('The feature has been assigned FID %d' % feat.GetFID())

-OGR < 1.8.0 behavior can be obtained by setting the configuration option :decl_configoption:`OGR_PG_RETRIEVE_FID` to FALSE.
+Old GDAL behavior can be obtained by setting the configuration option :decl_configoption:`OGR_PG_RETRIEVE_FID` to FALSE.

 Issues with transactions